 Dracaena plants are popular and grown indoors and out.
-Outdoors they are relatively hardy and pest resistant.
-Indoors Dracaenas are more susceptible to mealybug infestation.
+Outdoors are relatively hardy and pest resistant.
+Indoors, Dracaenas are more susceptible to mealybug infestation.

 If left untreated, these pests can weaken your plant and leave it prone to other diseases.

 Some claim blasting your Dracaena will help get rid of a mealybug infestation.
 But, due to the plant’s leaf structure, it is difficult for this technique to work.

 Let’s look at some other tips or suggestions.

 What Is a Mealy Bug Infestation?